click for larger image with higher rad exposure

 Effects of Heat and UV Light back to top

-Shelf Life back to top
+Shelf-Life back to top

 UV/Tamper Detector back to top

 A small portion of the sensor is covered with the FIT Indicator.
 The substrate of the FIT Indicator is 100% opaque to visible and UV light but transparent to X-rays and gamma-rays.
 If the color development of the sensor is due to exposure to high energy ionizing radiation, the whole sensor will be uniformly colored.
-If the color development of the sensor is due to exposure to UV light, the color of the sensor under the FIT Indicator will be significantly lighter.
-If you suspect the color development of the sensor is due to exposure to high energy ionizing radiation, return the RADTriage to Justacip, Inc. For a fee, we will remove the sensor for determination of genuine exposure or false positive.
+If the color development of the sensor is due to exposure to UV light, the color of the sensor under the FIT Indicator will be lighter.
+If you suspect the color development of the sensor is due to exposure to high energy ionizing radiation, return the RADTriage to Nukepills.com.
+For a fee, we will remove the sensor for determination of genuine exposure or false positive.

 Reporting Exposure back to top